![]() |

 (Photo: Matthew Spevack) |

 You know how your children look so precious when they sleep?
-How sweet it is to "gaze lovingly" at your child, as Gretchen Rubin (author of The Happiness Project), puts it, when she's sleeping?
+How sweet it is to "gaze lovingly" at your child, as Gretchen Rubin (author of The Happiness Project

 When I do that at night, I regain perspective.
 The countless times I've felt my body vibrating with irritation, as my friend describes it, melt away and I can be in the moment with her.
 While, ironically, she's asleep.